davidli0723/WhatsApp-Simulation/README.md

     python3 Server.py localhost 12000

 3. open another terminal and Run the Client.py:
     > **Note:** You should open multiple terminals and run multiple instances of `Client.py` to simulate multiple users messaging simultaneously.

     ```bash
     python3 client.py server_IP server_port client_udp_server_port
     python3 Client.py localhost 12000 6000

+4. follow the instruction in client terminal and login existing user from credentials.txt
+    > **Note:** each username and password will be on a separate line and that there will be one white space between the two

+5. Have fun :)